Benefits of Drinking Tea

 Limited research on some types of herbal teas has revealed the following:

-Chamomile tea: Its antioxidants may help prevent complications from diabetes, like loss of vision and nerve and kidney damage, and stunt the growth of cancer cells.
+Chamomile tea: Its antioxidants may help prevent complications from diabetes, like loss of vision and nerve and kidney damage.

 Hibiscus: A small study found that drinking three cups of hibiscus tea daily lowered blood pressure in people with modestly elevated levels.